 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.

-Additionally, the Journal takes great care to secure the confidentiality and integrity of the peer-review process; it is considered a violation of this confidentiality for authors to identify or attempt to communicate directly with peer reviewers or journal editors regarding their manuscript.
+The Journal takes great care to secure the confidentiality and integrity of the peer-review process; it is considered a violation of this confidentiality for authors to identify or attempt to communicate directly with peer reviewers or journal editors regarding their manuscript.
 All editorial communications should be directed through the Editorial Office at [email protected].

 In general, the manuscript should not already have been formally published in any journal or in any other citable form.
 In any case where there is the potential for overlap or duplication we require that authors are transparent.
 Authors should declare any potentially overlapping publications on submission.